ufscwiki/Unfavorable-Semicircle-Wiki/docs/Twitter.md

 [@unfavorablesem](https://twitter.com/unfavorablesem).
 Nothing has been posted from this account yet.

-On April 24, 2019 discord user alexmagnus observed that the
+On April 24, 2019 Discord user alexmagnus observed that the
 @unfavorablesemi twitter account had been deleted/suspended.

 ## Posting patterns